You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

 Is there a time limit for filing a lawsuit?

 Should I accept a quick settlement from the insurance company?

 When your personal injury accident or illness occurs during the normal course of performing your job, you may be able to file a workers’ compensation claim.
 When filing this type of claim in North Carolina, you will need to show that you suffered economically because of your work-related injury.
 You may have medical bills or you may need to miss work.
-The team at Sumwalt Anderson is ready to help you present your case.
+The accident attorneys at Sumwalt Anderson are ready to help you present your case.

 Count on our workers’ compensation lawyer to always have your best interests at heart.
 We do not back down when the case is difficult or when we encounter challenges in dealing with the workers’ comp insurer.
 You deserve compensation, and we will work tirelessly to help you receive it.

 Just because you suffer an injury at work, it doesn’t mean you automatically will receive an award from workers’ comp insurance.
 You still have to prove that a few circumstances existed at the time of your injury at the worksite, including:

 Multiple types of injuries can occur at the worksite.
 A personal injury case could involve a fall from height, a car accident, or a machinery accident.
 It also can involve exposure to dangerous chemicals over time, leading to an illness or disease.
 Our team is ready to help with any of these kinds of workers’ compensation cases.
 We have more than 75 years of experience representing car accident and injury victims in the workers’ comp system.